-Custodial credit risk is the risk that, in the event of the failure of the counter-party to a transaction, the entity will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
+Custodial credit risk is the risk that, in the event of the failure of the counter-party to a transaction, MBOI will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
 Per policy, the MBOI's custodial bank must be rated, at a minimum, at the 6th highest investment grade rating by at least two Nationally Recognized Statistical Rating Organizations (NRSROs) on an annual basis.

-As of June 30th, all the public securities as well as securities held by the separate public equity account managers were registered in the nominee name for the Montana Board of Investments and held in the possession of the MBOI's custodial bank.
-The equity index funds, securities held at the State's depository bank, real estate, mortgage, and loan investments were purchased and recorded in the MBOI's name.
+As of June 30, 2024, all the public securities as well as securities held by the separate public equity account managers were registered in the nominee's name for the Montana Board of Investments and held in the possession of the MBOI's custodial bank.
+The equity index funds, securities and demand deposit accounts held at non-custodial banks, real estate, mortgage, and loan investments were purchased and recorded in the MBOI's name.
 Commingled fund investments are registered in the name of the Montana Board of Investments.
 Therefore, the MBOI is not subject to custodial credit risk.